MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### PaaS or aPaaS solution platform

-Azure IoT offers two types of platform for building IoT solutions: IoT Hub is a platform-as-a-service (PaaS) and IoT Central is an application platform as a service (aPaaS).
-To reduce costs and effort, you should understand [the difference between PaaS and aPaaS](/azure/iot-fundamentals/iot-solution-apaas-paas).
+Azure IoT offers two types of platform for building IoT solutions: IoT Hub is a platform as a service (PaaS) and IoT Central is an application platform as a service (aPaaS).
 Choose your platform type by considering factors such as business requirements, budget, timelines, and development and operations resources.
 An aPaaS solution typically has more predictable operational costs.

 - [IoT Central](https://azure.microsoft.com/services/iot-central/#overview) is an Azure aPaaS.
 IoT Central simplifies IoT solution creation, and lets you focus on business and product innovation instead of maintenance, infrastructure, development, and operations.

 - [IoT Hub](https://azure.microsoft.com/services/iot-hub/) is an Azure PaaS that acts as a central message hub for bi-directional communications between IoT apps and the devices they manage.
 You can tune services to control overall costs.

-### IoT Hub SKUs
+### IoT Hub tiers

 Most IoT solutions require bi-directional communication between devices and the cloud to be fully functional and secure.
-The basic IoT Hub SKU provides core functionality, but excludes bi-directional control.
-For some early solution implementations, you might be able to reduce costs by using the basic SKU.
-As your solution progresses, you can switch to a standard SKU to optimize a secure communication channel for lower cloud-to-device messaging costs.
-For more information, see [Connecting IoT Devices to Azure: IoT Hub and Event Hubs](/azure/iot-hub/iot-hub-compare-event-hubs).
+The basic IoT Hub tier provides core functionality, but excludes bi-directional control.
+For some early solution implementations, you might be able to reduce costs by using the basic tier.
+As your solution progresses, you can switch to a standard tier to optimize a secure communication channel for lower cloud-to-device messaging costs.
+For more information, see [Choose the right IoT Hub tier for your solution](/azure/iot-hub/iot-hub-scaling).

 ### IoT Hub message size and frequency

 Messaging costs depend greatly on device *chattiness* and message size.
 Chatty devices send many messages to the cloud every minute, while relatively quiet devices only send data every hour or more.
 Avoid device-to-cloud interactions that use many small messages.
 Clarity about device chattiness and message size helps reduce the likelihood of over-provisioning, which leads to unused cloud capacity, or under-provisioning, which leads to scale challenges.
 Consider the size and frequency of message payloads to ensure your infrastructure is the correct size and ready to scale.

 Avoid cloud-to-device interactions that use many small messages.
 For example, group multiple device or module twin updates into a single update, which have their own throttling.
-Be aware of the message size used for the daily quota, 4K for non-free IoT Hub tiers.
-Sending smaller messages leaves some capacity unused, while larger messages charge in 4-K chunks.
+Be aware of the message size used for the daily quota, 4K-byte for non-free IoT Hub tiers.
+Sending smaller messages leaves some capacity unused, while larger messages are charged in 4-KB chunks.

 Use a single direct method to get direct feedback.
 Use a single device or module twin status update to exchange configuration and status information asynchronously.